|

 modest cost the private group "Friends of Maxwell" offers guided tram

 rides onto the Refuge to see the bison.
-These are available on most weekends and by
+These are available on

-appointment otherwise.
+appointment.
 Call (620)

 628-4455 or visit their web site listed below for